NeonSpork/appwrite-blog-example/README.md

   |1|author|author|Text     |True    |
   |2|title |title |Text     |True    |
   |3|body  |body  |Text     |True    |
   - Note that all these rules are set to Required.
-In the body of the blogpost you can use markdown and/or HTML.
+  - In the body of the blog post you can use markdown and/or HTML.
 - You also need to add Permissions:
   - Read Access: `*` (everyone should be able to _read_ the blog, but this will need to be behind some layer of safety if this were to be hosted or published anywhere but localhost)
   - Write Access: Set this to the `blogger` role we created earlier!